YannickJadoul/Parselmouth/README.md

 Praat.app that was already there.
-If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, or just a crash (happens with Xcode 15.0), you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
+If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
-you may then also have to go (or log in) to App Store Connect, then Business (or Agreements, Tax, and Banking) -> Paid Apps Agreement -> View and Agree to Terms (even if you have no paid apps).
+you may then also have to either wait for a couple of minutes, and or go (or log in) to App Store Connect, then Business (or Agreements, Tax, and Banking) -> Paid Apps Agreement -> View and Agree to Terms (even if you have no paid apps).

-**Testing** on multiple Intel64 platform versions can be done on older Intel64 Macs, using virtual machines with Parallels Desktop.
+**Testing** on multiple Intel64/AMD64 platform versions can be done on older Intel64 Macs, using virtual machines with Parallels Desktop.
 For instance, a 2013 Macbook Pro can handle OS X 10.11 El Capitan, 10.12 Sierra, 10.13 High Sierra, macOS 10.14 Mojave, 10.15 Catalina, and macOS 11 Big Sur, while a 2018 Macbook Pro can handle macOS 10.14 Mojave, 10.15 Catalina, macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively).
 Testing on multiple ARM64 platform versions can be done on an older ARM64 Mac, using virtual machines with Parallels Desktop.
-For instance, a 2020 Mac Mini could handle macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively).
+For instance, a 2020 Mac Mini could handle macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively), while a 2023 Macbook Pro can do macOS 14 Sonoma or macOS 15 Sequoia, or macOS 26 Tahoe natively.

 ### 3.3.
 Compiling on Linux and other Unixes

-To set up the system libraries required for **building**, install the necessary build tools as well as some graphics and sound packages:
+To set up the system libraries required for **building** with the Clang or GCC compiler, install the necessary build tools as well as some graphics and sound packages:

-    sudo apt install make gcc g++ rsync pkg-config sudo apt install libgtk-3-dev
+    sudo apt install make rsync pkg-config
+    # either:
+        sudo apt install clang libc++-dev libc++abi-dev
+    # or:
+        sudo apt install gcc g++
+    sudo apt install libgtk-3-dev
     sudo apt install libasound2-dev
     sudo apt install libpulse-dev
     sudo apt install libjack-dev

+On Fedora you would do instead:

+    sudo dnf install make rsync pkg-config
+    # either:
+        sudo dnf install clang libcxx-devel libcxxabi-devel
+    # or:
+        sudo dnf install gcc g++
+    sudo dnf install gtk3-devel
+    sudo dnf install pulseaudio-libs-devel
+    sudo dnf install alsa-lib-devel
+    sudo dnf install pipewire-jack-audio-connection-kit-devel
+          # i.e. normaly *not* jack-audio-connection-kit-devel

 To set up your source tree for Linux, go to Praat's sources directory (where the folders `fon` and `sys` are) and type one of the four following commands:

+    # on Ubuntu or Fedora command line (Intel64/AMD64 or ARM64 processor)
+    # either:
+        cp makefiles/makefile.defs.linux.pulse-clang ./makefile.defs
+    # or:
+        cp makefiles/makefile.defs.linux.pulse-gcc ./makefile.defs

-    # on Ubuntu command line
+    # on Ubuntu command line (s390x processor)
-    cp makefiles/makefile.defs.linux.pulse ./makefile.defs
+    cp makefiles/makefile.defs.linux.s390x.pulse ./makefile.defs

     # on Chromebook command line
     cp makefiles/makefile.defs.chrome64 ./makefile.defs